QubitPi/athena/README.md

 </dependency>
 ```

-Next, include the following snippet the project's POM
+Next, include the following snippet in the project's POM

 ```xml
 <project>